Colombian peace process: Ratification

 The final agreement was submitted to popular ratification in a plebiscite on October 2, 2016.
 It failed with 50.2% voting against it and 49.8% voting in favor, on a 37.4% turnout.
 Notably, Colombians living in regions that were hardest hit by the conflict, including displaced Colombians abroad, voted in favor while inland and urban areas that were more insulated voted in larger numbers against it.

 Following the failure of the referendum, the Colombian government and the FARC, on November 24, signed a revised agreement.
 Colombia's congress approved the revised peace accord.
 It was then submitted to Congress for approval.
-On 29 November, the Senate approved the deal 75-0 and the House of Representatives approved it the next day by a vote of 130-0 despite former President Alvaro Uribe's supporters boycotting the session.
+On 29 November, the Senate approved the deal 75-0 and the House of Representatives approved it the next day by a vote of 130–0, although despite former President Alvaro Uribe's supporters boycotted the session.
 Santos welcomed the resolution, while Sergio Jaramillo, the government's peace commissioner, said: "This last part of renegotiation was exhausting.
 It took us to the limit.
 But now we pass to something more difficult, which is to change the conditions on the ground and benefit our campesinos.
 And to assure there is safe transit for the FARC and to worry about the security of communities.
 [We seek] no more political deaths in Colombia."
 Uribe's supporters accused the government of giving away too many rights, including FARC's ability to form a political party.
-The deal now means FARC members were go to designated transitional zones within five days and hand over its weapons to the United Nations representatives within the next six months.
+The deal now means that FARC members would go to designated transitional zones within five days and hand over their weapons to the United Nations representatives within the next six months.
 They would also be able to form a political party.

 The country's highest court ruled in favor of the government's “fast-track” plan to quickly implement the agreement.
-The government can move laws needed to carry out the country's peace deal with the Marxist FARC rebels through Congress more quickly than usual.
+The government can move laws through Congress more quickly than usual if they are needed to carry out the country's peace deal with the Marxist FARC rebels.